 Pap tests are not a diagnostic test.
 But they are used to identify the presence of abnormal cells.
 Diagnostic tests include colposcopy (a scope which is used to look at the cervix), biopsy, endocervical scraping, and cone biopsy.
 If diagnostic tests are not performed, effective treatment options may be delayed.How Inaccurate Tests Can Make Matters Worse

 Some cases that appear to be cervical cancer misdiagnosis cases are actually due to defective testing.
 This may be an unpreventable false negative or negligence on the part of the testing facility.
-Obviously, inaccurate test results – false negatives and false positives - can lead to anxiety and affect the overall health of a patient.
+Naturally, inaccurate test results – false negatives and false positives - can lead to anxiety and affect the overall health of a patient.
 But, of the two, false negatives are of greater concern.
 False positive tests are usually due to the presence of squamous intraepithelial lesions.
 A false positive test will require the woman to undergo further testing, possible biopsy and can result in undue pain and anxiety for the patient.
-It is estimated that false negative tests occur 5-50% of the time, 80% of these are true false-negatives and 20% are due to laboratory error.
+It is estimated that false negative tests occur 5-50% of the time, 80% of these are true false-negatives, and 20% are due to laboratory error.

 The accuracy of Pap tests can be diminished by several factors.
-They include incorrect timing of the test (should be conducted 10 to 20 days following a woman's last menstrual period to avoid blood in the sample); douching; vaginal medicines and spermicides, used within 2 days of the test (which can wash away or hide abnormal cells.
-There are also clinician factors such as the incomplete or inaccurate capture of medical history and risk factors such as HPV, improper storage of slides, incorrect or unlabeled slides, inadequate sampling, performing test in presence of an infection).
+They include incorrect timing of the test (should be conducted 10 to 20 days following a woman's last menstrual period to avoid blood in the sample), douching, and vaginal medicines and spermicides, used within 2 days of the test.
+The problem is these can wash away or hide abnormal cells.
+There are also clinician factors such as the incomplete or inaccurate capture of medical history and risk factors such as HPV, improper storage of slides, incorrect or unlabeled slides, inadequate sampling, performing test in presence of an infection.
 Accuracy can also be compromised by laboratory factors (misinterpretation or failure to identify cell type and poorly controlled technical process).
 Further lesions can be missed if they are small, invasive, or deep in the cervical canal.A Lawyer for Your Failure to Diagnose Cervical Cancer Claims